Yuancheng-Xu/AMSC-808N/Project2/readme.txt

 Project 2 is on matrix factorization (CUR and nonnegative low rank factorization using PGD and Lee-Seung scheme) and matrix completion (explicit low rank or minimize over nuclear norm).
+In the Final problem (classification + feature selection) I use supervised feature selection and dimension reduction techniques (chi-square tests and linear discriminant analysis).